atomix/atomix/README.md

 }
 ```

 Here we've created a simple key value store.
+The state machine is a special object that
+exposes `Command` (write) and `Query` (read) operations.
+Copycat optimizes based on the
+operation being performed.
 By deploying this state machine on several
-nodes in a cluster, Copycat will ensure commands (i.e. `get`, `set`, and `delete`) are
+nodes in a cluster, Copycat will ensure operations (i.e. `get`, `set`, and `delete`) are
 applied to the state machine in the order in which they're submitted to the cluster
 (log order).
 Internally, Copycat uses a replicated log to order and replicate commands,
 and it uses leader election to coordinate log replication.
 When the replicated log grows